DiegelD/CarND-MPC-Project/README.md

 the trajectory we predicted.So it cruital that we constantly re-evaluating to find the optimal actions.

 # 2) Function Development
-In the following are the high lights of the project are presented for on overview.
-For more details feel free to check the code in the repository.

 ### 2.1 Translation & Rotation
 The car position is given in global coordination.
 To transform them into car coordination a translation and rotation is done by these [equation](http://planning.cs.uiuc.edu/node99.html).

  File `main.cpp` line 91.
  ```c